📅 May 2021, revised March 2024 | 👩💻 UX designer and researcher | 🛠 Figma, Miro

 We decided to balance out the bright colors by featuring imagery of the white poppy, which is a feminine-presenting symbol of peace representing a commitment to non-violence and a world free from conflict.

-For refugee women who have fled conflict-ridden regions, the white poppy serves as a symbol of hope and resilience.
-Its presence on our site can convey a message of solidarity, acknowledging the collective desire for a peaceful future and the pursuit of education and empowerment as pathways to healing.
+In our research, we learned that many of our potential users have fled conflict-ridden regions.
+To contrast, we chose to feature the white poppy as a symbol of hope and resilience.
+Its presence on our site can convey a message of solidarity to honor the collective desire for a peaceful future and the pursuit of education and empowerment as pathways to healing.

 Other symbols we considered was the white dove, the Flower of Life emblem, and paper cranes.